elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/README.md

 This will download and unzip the dataset files for you.

-Note: It only contains the binary labels as PCOS and Non-PCOS.
+Note: It only contains the binary labels PCOS and Non-PCOS.
 The full PCOS-Gen dataset which contains binary and multi-labels is available [here]().
-Similar steps can be followed to run the multi-label based dataset.
+Similar steps can be followed to run the multi-label-based dataset.

 ## Running Experiments